 - Fixed-rate mortgage: Fixed-rate mortgage loans have a specific interest rate for the entire term of the loan.
 For instance, if you have a mortgage plan of 30 years with a 5% interest rate, the 5% will apply for the full 30 years.
 Fixed-rate mortgages range between 10 and 30 years, depending on your provider and terms.

-- Adjustable-rate mortgages: These types of mortgages usually have a fixed rate for the first few years and change to a fluctuating rate based on market dynamics.
-For Instance, if you have a 5/1 ARM, you will pay a fixed rate for the first 5 years (indicated by “5”) and your rate will adjust annually (indicated by “1”) until the loan is paid off.
+- Adjustable-rate mortgage: Also known as a “variable-rate”, this type of mortgage will have a fixed rate for the first few years and change to a fluctuating rate based on market dynamics.
+For instance, if you have a 5/1 ARM, you will pay a fixed rate for the first 5 years (indicated by “5”) and your rate will adjust annually (indicated by “1”) until the loan is paid off.
 Some mortgage providers have a rate cap that limits the monthly payments from exceeding specific amounts.

 What are the types of mortgages?